 Dr. Andrew Klingsporn

 Dr. Klingsporn attended Northeastern Illinois University, where he received a Bachelor's of Science degree.
 He then traveled to the island of Grand Cayman where he attended St. Matthew's School of Veterinary Medicine and then spent his clinical year at University of Illinois.
 He has a special interest in emergency and internal medicine.
 He is a member of the American Veterinary Medical Association, Illinois State Veterinary Medical Association, and the Emergency and Critical Care Society.

 Dr. Klingsporn was born and raised in Illinois and is a huge Chicago Bears fan.
 In his free time, he enjoys spending time with his wife, 3 children, and their golden retriever.

 Leslie Shibovich, Hospital Manager

-Leslie has been with The Pet Experts since 1997, throughout which time she's been working her maginc behind the scenes to keep things running smoothly.
+Leslie has been with The Pet Experts for 20 years, throughout which time she's been working her maginc behind the scenes to keep things running smoothly.
 While she daily tasks keep her plenty busy, she makes times to better her management skills by attending annual veterinary conferences and workshops, as well as various classes on computer programs.
 She thoroughly enjoys the business aspect of the practice and also looks forward to each and every opportunity to meet and speak with clients and to help with all of their needs.

 Outside of work, Leslie enjoys running and spending time with her beautiful dughter and her precious pets, her boxers, Addi & Lacey.